cu1ch3n/type-inference-playground/README.md

 ## WASM Engine Configuration

-The Type Inference Playground is designed to work with any compatible WebAssembly type inference engine.
+Typ.How is designed to work with any compatible WebAssembly type inference engine.
 By default, it uses [type-inference-zoo-wasm](https://github.com/cu1ch3n/type-inference-zoo-wasm), but you can easily configure it to use different engines.

 ### Adding Custom WASM Engines